Skip to content

 a.
 Dataran Merdeka

-A significant landmark in the colonial district is Dataran Merdeka or Merdeka (Independence) Square.
-It is special to all Malaysians since it is the place where the first Malaysian flag was raised on August 31, 1975.
-It has a 100-metre-high flagpole which is one of the tallest of its kind in the world.
+Dataran Merdeka, or Merdeka (Independence) Square, is a significant landmark in the colonial district.
+It is unique to all Malaysians since it is the place where the first Malaysian flag was raised on 31 August 1975.
+It has a 100-metre-high flagpole, one of the world’s tallest of its kind.

-The square is an open park square surrounded by many historical colonial buildings.
-You have various fun activities to do in this park, even with your kids.
-Try passing through the wonderful water curtain, called “The 2020 Countdown Clock.”
+The square is an open park surrounded by many historical colonial buildings.
+There are various fun activities to do in this park, even with your kids.
+Try passing through the wonderful water curtain called “The 2020 Countdown Clock.”
 You can also relax and enjoy the majestic views.
 The National Day Parade, rallies, and public events are held in this massive park.

 b.
 Kuala Lumpur City Gallery

-In the old Colonial District, you will also see Kuala Lumpur City Gallery with the iconic “I ♥ KL” structure.
-Through miniature models, the gallery recounts the story of Kuala Lumpur’s past, present, and future.
+In the old Colonial District, you will also see the Kuala Lumpur City Gallery with the iconic “I ♥ KL” structure.
+The gallery recounts the story of Kuala Lumpur’s past, present, and future through miniature models.
 Appreciate the sophisticated wooden miniature buildings, monuments, and decorations.

 You can get a free copy of the Kuala Lumpur Walks and Tours map and learn about the old city.
 Relax in the sitting area and try the traditional Malaysian cuisine at the ARCH Café.
-Do not forget to buy souvenirs to remind you of this wonderful vacation and to give to your friends when you are back home.
+Do not forget to buy souvenirs to remind you of this beautiful vacation and give them to your friends when you return home.

 c.
 Masjid Jamek

-Masjid Jamek or Jamek Mosque is one of the oldest mosques in Malaysia.
+Masjid Jamek, or Jamek Mosque, is one of the oldest mosques in Malaysia.
 It is officially known as Sultan Abdul Samad Jamek Mosque.
-This imposing landmark was built where the Klang River meets the Gombak River.
-This adds tranquillity and charm to the place.
+This imposing landmark was built where the Klang River meets the Gombak River, adding tranquillity and charm to the place.

-The mosque has a beautiful design of its interior and exterior.
-Having a blend of Islamic and Moorish styles of architecture, Masjid Jamek has a bright white colour, three domes and symmetrically minarets.
+The mosque’s interior and exterior are beautifully designed.
+Designed in a blend of Islamic and Moorish styles, Masjid Jamek is bright white and has three domes and symmetrical minarets.

 d.
 Sultan Abdul Samad Building

-Inspired by the Moorish and the Islamic architectural styles, the iconic Sultan Abdul Samad Building was named after Sultan Abdul Samad who ruled Kuala Lumpur and Selangor.
+Inspired by Moorish and Islamic architectural styles, the iconic Sultan Abdul Samad Building was named after Sultan Abdul Samad, who ruled Kuala Lumpur and Selangor.
 It was the first administrative centre for the Malaysian government.

 The building has arched gates, grand columns, a magnificent beige facade, domes, a royal-taste interior, and a 40-metre-high copper clock tower.
 In the New Year and the National Day countdown celebrations, the people gather in front of the clock tower in the Sultan Abdul Samad Building.